neonmik/Wave-Machine-Firmware/README.md

     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

 - Improve ADSR code:
-    - Bug: Clipping output signal (I believe) | When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampleed.
+    - Bug: Clipping output signal (I believe) | When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.

 - Improve Mod code:
     - Mod overflowing vector/wavetable index I think - if the mod is set slow/max depth/vector output and the actual vector control or wavetable is higher up, it overflows the table and freaks out.
 Constrain the wavetable indexing.
-    - Oscilaltor folds down at the top of range (can be seen at 0.1Hz on vibrato with a tuner - ewhen pressing C with depth to full, it F# to F, but does a little duck away from F at the "top")
+    - Oscilaltor folds down at the top of range (can be seen at 0.1Hz on vibrato with a tuner - when pressing C with depth to full, it F# to F, but does a little duck away from F at the "top")
     - Tidy up code to remove unnecessary stuff.
         - Move PRNG to its own files, keeps it tidy and also can then be used by synth side
     - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.
     - Add a ramp down feature when switching between destinations - could be difficult.

 - Arp code:
+    - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
+    - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
     - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

 - Prove hardware functions:
     - MIDI
-    - EEPROM - implimented from Settings/Controls
     - CV?

 - Implement USB-MIDI and MIDI: